avillalain/terraform-gke-cluster/README.md

 - Add ip masq
 - Add tiller/helm
 - Add support for private master nodes with no public access
-- Change `Istio` Authentication paramters to be more descriptive rather than using the GCP provider strings
+- Change `Istio` Authentication paramaters to be more descriptive rather than using the GCP provider strings
 - Remove extra objects.
 - Be able to delete all resources created.
-When creating a cluster, when istio is enabled a number of firewall rules are created and never delete if the cluster is deleted.
+When creating a cluster, and istio is enabled, a number of firewall rules are created and never delete if the cluster is deleted.